zadarastorage/dockerfiles/ClamAV/README.md

 ### Volumes

-You need to specify which Zadara NAS Share will be mounted in the container and where.
-You can have single or multiple shares mounted for scanning, logging and quarantine.
+You need to specify which Zadara NAS Share volume(s) will be mounted in the container.
+There can be a single or multiple shares mounted for scanning, logging and quarantine.
 In this case we are just using 'nas-1' mounted as '/mnt/ex_scan_vol' and 'nas-2' mounted as '/mnt/ex_log_vol':

 ![](https://raw.githubusercontent.com/zadarastorage/dockerfiles/master/ClamAV/screenshots/add_vol.png)

 ### Environment Variables

-These variables allow you to specify your proxy, scan, quarantine and log directories:
+These variables allow you to specify your proxy as well as scan, quarantine and log directories residing on the mounted drives:

 **(optional)**
  - PROXY_SERVER - IP Address to the proxy server allowing access to download virus definition updates accessible through an instance on your AWS VPC
  - PROXY_PORT - Port number to the proxy server allowing access to download virus definition updates accessible through an instance on your AWS VPC
- - DEF_UPD_FREQ - The frequency in which to download the virus definition updates
+ - DEF_UPD_FREQ - The frequency in which to download the virus definitions updates per day (default is 24)

 **(required)**
  - SCAN_PATH - The path(s) to the added volume in which to scan.
 Multiple paths are simply separated by a space.